asjadnaqvi/asjadnaqvi.github.io/_pages/stata.md

 horizontal: false
 ---

 I have been using **Stata** since 2004.
-But it was not until the 2020 COVID-19 lockdowns in Vienna that I started thinking more seriously about doing different types of visualizations to track the spread of the virus.
-In August 2020 I launched the [Stata Guide on Medium](https://medium.com/the-stata-guide) to document the scripts for generating different types of visualizations.
-The aim of these guides was to consolidate the ever increasing code snippets and document the processes involved in creating the visualizations.
-The aim was to not only help myself but also allow the community to replicate them.
+However, it was only during the COVID-19 lockdowns in Vienna in 2020 that I began to seriously explore advanced data visualization as a tool for tracking and communicating complex topics such as the spread of the virus.
+In August 2020, I launched the [Stata Guide on Medium](https://medium.com/the-stata-guide) to systematically document scripts, workflows, and design principles for producing a wide range of visualizations in Stata.
+The objective was twofold:
+- to consolidate an expanding collection of code snippets into coherent guides, and
+- to transparently document the full process behind each visualization so that others could easily replicate and adapt them.

-The popularity of these guides exploded on social media.
-But a recurring feedback was that setting up hundreds of lines of code for one visualization was not practical for everyone.
-Users wanted pre-canned on-line commands with some customization options.
-This also made sense from an average Stata user perspective, who is more focused on data analysis rather than spend time on custom visualizations.
+The guides gained substantial traction on social media and within the Stata community.
+At the same time, a constant feedback I was getting was that while the guides were useful for learning, setting up several hundred lines of code for a single visualization was not practical for many users.
+What users wanted were streamlined, well-documented packages that could be run directly from the command line, with sensible defaults and customization options.

-In early 2021, I started converting the guides into Stata packages.
-As of updating this page, I have published over 25 packages.
-The figure below shows cumulative releases for each package at the time of updating this page:
+In early 2021, I therefore began converting the guides into fully documented Stata packages.
+As of the latest update to this page, I have released more than 25 packages.
+The figure below shows the cumulative release history across packages on GitHub:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">